 Ajax

-The elgg/Ajax AMD module (introduced in Elgg 2.1) provides a set of methods for communicating with the server in a concise and uniform way, which allows plugins to collaborate on the request data, the server response, and the returned client-side data.
+The elgg/Ajax module (introduced in Elgg 2.1) provides a set of methods for communicating with the server in a concise and uniform way, which allows plugins to collaborate on the request data, the server response, and the returned client-side data.

 Overview